bartificer/programming-by-stealth/docs/_tidbits/tidbit14.md

 ### Conversations, not Questions

 Speaking of conversations, LLMs are not search engines; they're chatbots!
-Unlike 2025 Siri, they **do remember** what you just said!
-Yes, they're excellent alternatives for search engines when you're trying to get conceptual answers rather than find specific resources, but they're not drop-in replacements. **BART: did you mean something different than host accent?** Don't treat the chat box like a search box — treat your initial question as a conversation starter, and don't host accent there first response as the real answer.
+Unlike 2025 Siri, they **do** remember what you just said!
+Yes, they're excellent alternatives for search engines when you're trying to get conceptual answers rather than find specific resources, but they're not drop-in replacements, you need to interact with them differently.
+Don't treat the chat box like a search box — treat your initial question as a conversation starter, and don't accept their first response as the real answer.
 Ask follow-up questions — if the response is clearly off base, reply explaining **why** this is not what you need.
-If you don't understand some or all of the answer, ask for clarification.
+If you don't understand some or all of the answer, ask for clarifications.
 If you're not sure if some suggested code will handle some specific edge case, ask!

 Another useful thing to do is to ask for links to relevant parts of official documentation.
-If the conversation has led you to believe a specific library, class, or function is the best fit, ask for a link to the docs so you can really understand what the library, class, or function actually does. **BART: I added these two sentences** This is another way to ensure the library, class, or function actually exists and the chatbot hasn't hallucinated it into existence.
-(Yes, that happens.)
+If the conversation has led you to believe a specific library, class, or function is the best fit, ask for a link to the docs so you can really understand what the library, class, or function actually does.
+This is another way to ensure the library, class, or function actually exists and the chatbot hasn't hallucinated it into existence.
+(Yes, that happens, especially in languages and libraries with consistent naming schemes for things.)

 ### Favour Chatbots that Show Their Sources